 - Educate yourself on the issues.

-- Diversify your feed, and follow Indigenous content creators (for example, @indigenousclimateaction, @lilnativeboy, @autumn.peltier)
+- Diversify your social media feeds, and follow Indigenous content creators (for example, @indigenousclimateaction, @lilnativeboy, @autumn.peltier)

 - Support First Nations-owned businesses and organizations.